Abdelmajid Tlemçani

-Abdelmajid Tlemçani (30 November 1937 – 8 July 2020) was a Tunisian footballer.
+Abdelmajid Tlemçani (30 November 1937 – 8 July 2020) was a Tunisian footballer who played as a forward.

 Biography

-Born in 1937, Tlemçani played for Espérance Sportive de Tunis and the Tunisian national team.
+Born in 1937, Tlemçani played for Espérance Sportive de Tunis and the Tunisia national team.
 He is the father of footballer Ziad Tlemçani.

 Tlemçani scored the highest number of goals in the Tunisian League twice, with 32 in 1959 and 22 in 1960.

-Abdelmajid Tlemçani died on 8 July 2020 and was buried in Jellaz Cemetery the same day.
+He died on 8 July 2020 and was buried in Jellaz Cemetery the same day.